-Whilst we do not like to think about it, the number of those suffering with Dementia and Alzheimer’s is on the increase.
-Also due to a more advanced health service we are more likely to survive an illness, such as a stroke and heart attack.
+Whilst we do not like to think about it, the number of those living with Dementia and Alzheimer’s is on the increase.
+Also, owing to a more advanced health service, we are more likely to survive an illness such as a stroke or heart attack.
 Both of these things mean that more and more people are living longer but without the capacity, either physically or mentally, to deal with their property and financial affairs.

 This sounds a depressing picture, but the important thing to remember is to be prepared.
 This can minimise the negative effect if this should happen to you.
-Whilst many of my clients realise the importance of putting in place a Will, not so many realise that a Lasting Power of Attorney – Property and Financial Affairs (LPA) can be just as important.
+Whilst many of my clients realise the importance of putting in place a Will, not so many realise that a Lasting Power of Attorney (LPA) can be just as important.

-People may assume that if they lose capacity their wife or children can automatically deal with things on their behalf.
+People may assume that if they lose capacity that their spouse/partner or children can automatically deal with things on their behalf.
 This is not the case.
-No one would have authority to make decisions or sign documents on your behalf.
-It would then be necessary for the Court of Protection to appoint a deputy.
+No one would have the authority to make decisions or sign documents on your behalf.
+It would then be necessary for the Court of Protection to appoint someone who would be called a Deputy.
 This can be a costly and lengthy procedure, and also takes control away from you to decide who should deal with such important matters for you.
-The delay in dealing with this could have a drastic effect on you and your family’s life, until the Deputy is appointed, which could take up to six months.
+The delay in dealing with this could have a drastic effect on you and your family’s life until the Deputy is appointed, which could take up to nine months.

 The message to take away is not to leave matters until it is too late and to plan for the future by preparing an LPA.

 Mike is a Director at JCP Solicitors and Head of Lifetime Planning in South East Wales overseeing the Wills and Probate team in our Caerphilly, Cardiff and Cowbridge offices.
 He deals with legal matters comprising Wills and Probate, Court of Protection and creating Lasting Powers of Attorney.
 He is also a Professional Deputy appointed by the Court of Protection and also acts as an Attorney under Lasting Powers of Attorney for Clients.